Stavroulaast/SocialDataScience-project-agmvc/README.md

 # SocialDataScience-project-agmvc
+## Project for Master in Social Data Science at KU, Winter Semester 2025
 Social Data Science Project | The Impact of Video Length and Interactivity on YouTube Channel Size and Video Popularity: Analysis of Greece's Most-Viewed Channels

 <span style="color: white; background-color: #044e8a; padding: 2px; border-radius: 3px;">